 Output - Test Statistics Table

 Exact Sig.
-(2-tailed) refers to our significance level of 0.24.
+(2-tailed) refers to our p-value of 0.24.
 This means there's a 24% chance of finding the observed difference if our null hypothesis is true.
 Our finding doesn't contradict our hypothesis is equal population medians.

 In many cases the output will include “Asymp.
 Sig.
 (2-tailed)”, an approximate p-value based on the standard normal distribution.SPSS omits a continuity correction for calculating Z, which (slighly) biases p-values towards zero.
 It's not included now because our sample size n <= 25.